NIM-ACh/youngSwimmers/README.md

 ```

 For more information on how to use the package and the data within,
-please visit the section [“Using the youngswimmers
+please visit the section [“Using the `swimmers`
 dataset”](https://nim-ach.github.io/youngSwimmers/articles/articles/using_data.html)
 from our website.
 There you will find information for computing
 descriptive statistics and plotting functionalities.

 ## Citation

-To cite this package, run the next line of code:
+To cite this package, run the next line of code in your `R` console:

 ``` r
 citation("youngSwimmers")